View courses in

 CAS AM 202: What's Boston?

 What's Boston? explores Boston's complex urban and natural world.
 University faculty share cutting-edge research, focusing on Boston as a PLACE and a guiding IDEA, introducing the perspectives of disparate scholarly disciplines.
 Discover where you stand and where you might go!
-No prerequisites.
-This course welcomes first-year students and is open to all BU undergraduates.
-Carries either humanities or social science divisional credit in CAS.
+This course carries humanities divisional credit in CAS.
+This course fulfills one unit in each of the following BU Hub areas: Aesthetic Exploration, Historical Consciousness.

 CAS AM 250: American Arts and Society